Critical Infrastructure is defined by governments as: "systems, facilities, technologies and services essential to the well-being of nation."

 education and training

-Outside and inside-the-system human-centered threats emerge from dependencies, competitions, relationships and other types of interactions between the organization's internal parts, or between a given system and its environment.
+Thus, threats and security capacities and impacted by dependencies, competitions, human relationships and other types of interactions between the organization's internal parts, and environment.

-Out model partners with employees of critical infrastructure and city managers, police leaders, property owners, facility managers, and other security professionals to identify and develop to security threat solutions.
+Our model partners with employees of critical infrastructure; and other stakeholders such as city managers, police leaders, property owners, facility managers and other security professionals to identify and develop to security threat solutions.

 We are modest about our skills, identifying and partnering with allied subject matter experts in each of the many buckets through our systems thinking approach to security.